 Three other Bruins averaged in double figures.
 They were senior co-captain Keith Erickson (12.9), the key No. 5 man in the zone press, junior Fred Goss (12.2) and sophomore Edgar Lacey (11.6).
 Doug McIntosh took over the starting center spot while Kenny Washington and Mike Lynn gave the Bruins superior bench strength all year long.

 Utilizing the talents of these young men to perfection, Wooden molded the Bruins into another outstanding unit.
-They hit top form for the NCAA Tournament, averaging an even 100 points for the four games.
-Goodrich, at his best in the big games, set a school record by scoring 42 points in the title game as the Bruins bested Michigan, 91-80, to win the school's second straight NCAA championship.
+They hit top form for the NCAA Tournament, averaging an even school's second straight NCAA championship.